Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Experiments

 \subsubsection{Proof Ability for Alpha-Open Intersection}

-Moreover, we attempted to re-prove the focused theorem for $128$ times in each setting.
-(The number of theorems generated until this theorem was generated is $49$.)
-The procedure to evaluate Prover in Lean is as the same as the prover loop, except the system prompt has changed to the following: \begin{quote} You are a prover of mathlib4 library.
-Please prove the last theorem in the given content in Lean 4 format.
-You should write the Lean4 code which directly follows ":=" in the last theorem.
-It should begin with 'by' or represent a term directly.
-You can use the theorems in the given content as lemmas.
-Do not use sorry in the proof.
-If you judge that the theorem is false, please return empty string instead of the proof.
-Do not include any other text. \end{quote} Note that the condition not to return proof has changed from "not provable" to "false".
+Moreover, we attempted to re-prove the target theorem $16$ times for each of the $5$ contexts in which the target theorem was generated.
+(The average number of theorems generated until this theorem was generated is $49$.)
+For comparison, we also attempted to re-prove it $80$ times without any generated library.
+The procedure is the same as the prover loop, except the system prompt was changed to the following: \begin{quote} You are a contributor to the mathlib4 library.
+Please prove the final theorem in the given content using Lean 4.
+Write the Lean 4 code that directly follows ':=' in the final theorem.
+The code should either begin with 'by' or be a term expression.
+You may use the theorems in the given content as lemmas.
+Do not use 'sorry' in the proof.
+If you determine that the theorem is false, return an empty string instead of a proof.
+Do not include any additional text. \end{quote} Note that the condition not to return a proof has changed from "not provable" to "false".

-For comparison, we also asked LLMs (chatGPT-4o and chatGPT-o3) to prove this theorem in the natural language (English) with context including the definitions of the notions $16$ times and checked the responses by hand.
-In the natural language experiment, we used the following system prompt: \begin{quote} Please prove the following theorem.
-If you judge that the theorem is false, please return "False" instead of the proof. \end{quote} The statement to prove given to LLM is as follows: \begin{quote} In a topological space, a set is alpha-open if it is a subset of the interior of the closure of its interior.
-The intersection of any two alpha-open sets is alpha-open. \end{quote}

-In both formal and natural language settings, we prompted the LLMs not to return a proof if the given theorem is false.
-Therefore, the output results fall into three categories: correctly proven, gap-containing proofs, or rejected as incorrect.

-The result is shown in Figure~\ref{fig:success_rates}.
-The result shows that the theorem was proved only in the setting with the generated library.
-The fact that the majority of judgments in natural language incorrectly identify the theorem as false means that the discovered theorem was not included in chatGPT's knowledge.
-An example of proofs with gaps generated by chatGPT-4o is shown in Appendix~\ref{appendix:incorrect_proof}.
-ChatGPT-3o never generated incorrect proof in both Lean and the natural language, but it always judged incorrectly that the theorem is false.
+As a result, \textbf{in the setup that included the generated library as context, the re-proof succeeded $7$ times, whereas, in the setup without the library, it failed in all $80$ attempts.} This suggests that, through in-context learning, the prover acquires the ability to prove theorems that could not be proven without it.

 The generated proof of this theorem, shown in Appendix~\ref{appendix:proof_of_alpha_open_intersection}, does not use other generated theorems as lemmas.
 Thus, the generated library was used for in-context learning of proof strategies rather than as a collection of lemmas for the proof.